pstiegele/ModuleGuideParser/README.md

 # ModuleGuideParser
-parses the module book of TU Darmstadts m.sc. computer science.
+This application parse the TU Darmstadt University module guide for M.Sc.
+Informatik to filter module names, credits and the turnus of the offered modules and export them into a clear and easy to handle overview-pdf.
 Very unfinished and beta.